 The Recipient must submit an electronic copy of the Annual Budget Review and Program Plan to the AOR and the Agreement Officer 60 days prior to the anniversary date of this Agreement.
 The Annual Budget Review and Program Plan must include the required certification pursuant to 2 CFR 200.415.
 The Annual Budget Review and Program Plan must provide a detailed schedule of activities, estimate of specific performance objectives, include forecasted expenditures, and schedule of milestones for the upcoming year.
 If there are no proposed deviations from the Approved Project Budget, the Annual Budget Review must contain a statement stating such.
-The Recipient must meet via teleconference or web conference with the FHWA to discuss the Annual Budget Review and Program Plan.
-Work proposed under the Annual Budget Review and Program Plan must not commence until AO's written approval is received.
+The Recipient must meet via teleconference or web conference with the FHWA to discuss the Annual Budget Review and Program Plan must not commence until AO's written approval is received.